cjpais/writing/serve/tech/universal-links/universal-links-w-qr-support-swiftui.md

 There are *many* finicky things which happen with Universal Links which were not covered.
 If you run into something weird don't hesitate to contact me `cj@cjpais.com`.
-I'll try to help to the best of my ability
+I'll try to help to the best of my ability.

+Cheers - CJ